Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 • Sleep in a relatively cold room temperature

-• Don’t sit unless it is absolutely necessary
+• Don’t sit unless it is necessary

 4. Platelet Rich Plasma Injections (PRP)

-In the article “I Got a Shot In My Dick For Stronger Erections, and I Have Zero Regrets“, I describe the PRP injection known simply as “The P-shot”.
+In the article “I Got a Shot In My Dick For Stronger Erections, and I Have Zero Regrets,” I describe the PRP injection known simply as “The P-Shot.”

-This might sound crazy to you, but it's actually not: for years, athletes like Tiger Woods have been getting PRP shots in other parts of their body to recover from injury, and Kim Kardashian famously received a variation on the therapy when she got a vampire facial in 2013.
+This might sound crazy to you, but it's actually not: for years, athletes like Tiger Woods have been getting PRP shots in other parts of their body to recover from injury, and Kim Kardashian famously received a variation of the therapy when she got a vampire facial in 2013.
 While some evidence suggests that the benefits are marginal at best, considering how popular PRP has gotten, I knew I had to try it, and I report on the results here.

-5. Acoustic Sound Wave Therapy.
+5. Acoustic Sound Wave Therapy

-The science behind the technology involves something called low-intensity shockwave therapy.
-Shockwave therapy has existed in modern medicine for decades and has primarily been used as a treatment for lipoatrophy (localized loss of fat tissue) and to break up kidney stones using high frequency acoustic waves.
-About fifteen years ago, researchers in Europe realized that by using lower intensity acoustic pulse waves, they could also apply these same waves to the penis without damaging the skin or organs.
+About fifteen years ago, researchers in Europe realized that by using lower-intensity acoustic pulse waves, they could also apply these same waves to the penis without damaging the skin or organs.
 Based on this trendy breakthrough of kidney doctors blasting their gonads with sound waves, physicians were eventually able to treat erectile dysfunction at its root source: poor blood flow.

-When the acoustic pulse waves are applied to the penis (or the vagina), they supposedly break up micro plaque and also create a micro-inflammatory process that releases nitric oxide, a vasodilator and the same chemical induced via the consumption of stuff like Viagra or Cialis.
-Over the course of eight to twelve weeks after the procedure, new blood vessels in the genitals are supposed to grow, a process known as “neovascularization.”
 Scientific studies suggest that this therapy might be more effective than other treatments, including medications and really expensive penis pumps.
-But thanks to the overcrowding of the sexual performance industry by pharmaceutical and supplement companies, there were no standardized protocols, machines, or training programs until dear Dr. Richard Gaines (my former podcast guest here and here) of the GAINSWave clinic designed his own patented method of bringing this technology to the masses.
-As a bonus, these same shockwaves also may supposedly “wake-up” dormant stem cells in the penis, leading to improved erectile function and enhanced tissue growth.
+But thanks to the overcrowding of the sexual performance industry by pharmaceutical and supplement companies, there were no standardized protocols, machines, or training programs until Dr. Richard Gaines (my former podcast guest here and here) of the GAINSWave clinic designed his own patented method of bringing this technology to the masses.
+As a bonus, these same shockwaves also may supposedly “wake up” dormant stem cells in the penis, leading to improved erectile function and enhanced tissue growth.
 In other words, GAINSWave therapy may also increase the size of the penis.

 6. Pulsed Electromagnetic Fields